athul/blog/content/blog/hopp-gen.md

 [Hoppscotch](https://hoppscotch.io) is a popular Open Source project on GitHub.
 Recently it surpassed the 25k Stars milestone on GitHub.
 I am the **author** and current maintainer of [Hopp-CLI](hhtps:github.com/hoppscotch/hopp-cli).
 It had been dormant till October when I revamped the project and it underwent a major refactor.
 I was cursing myself for the code I had written 6 months ago.
 I was so ashamed at myself for that Spaghetti code I had written.
 The rewrite gave me new ideas like implementing a tabular output and Documentation Generation.
 Tabular output was easily implemented and I had to wait over a month to implement the Doc Generation.

+> TL;DR: You can use `text/template` to write to markdown files and populate them in Go

 ## Initial Thoughts

 The Doc generation was an already implemented feature in another Official CLI of HoppScotch.
-It was named as [`hopp-doc-gen`](https://githbu.com/hoppscotch/hopp-doc-gen) and it was made with JavaScript.
+It was named as [`hopp-doc-gen`](https://github.com/hoppscotch/hopp-doc-gen) and it was made with JavaScript.
 The downside I found was that it used Vuepress to generate the docs.
 Vuepress is a great tool, no doubt about it, but the thought of installing vuepress or any other NPM package for docs generation is alarming.
 NPM tends to be data hungry and personally I seldom install NPM packages.
 I'm not a Js Freak.
 I've heard about Kube CLI generating docs with the CLI and on further research I found that this was done with the `text/template` package of Go.
 Go provides a Templating library by itself, how cool is that.
 So without having much experience in templating with Go.
 I took the challenge.
 I had commented on a [Lobste.rs](https://lobste.rs/s/q8n0le/what_are_you_doing_this_weekend#c_zvajxk) post that this was my weekend task.

 ## HTML Templates FTW or so I thought...